UNDERSTANDING ALEXITHYMIA: A REVIEW OF PSYCHOSOCIAL PERSPECTIVE

 Abstract

-Results: The review revealed that attachment bond plays a significant role in the development of alexithymia, childhood trauma due to unhealthy mother-infant bond can be one of the reasons for difficulty in understanding emotions which leads to difficulties in empathy as well.
-Furthermore, alexithymia has been found to be comorbid with depression, anxiety, autism and other mental illnesses.
+Results: The review revealed that attachment bond plays a significant role in the development of alexithymia, childhood trauma because of unhealthy mother-infant bond can be one of the reasons for difficulty in understanding emotions, which leads to difficulties in empathy as well.
+Furthermore, alexithymia has been found to be comorbid with depression, anxiety, autism, and other mental illnesses.

-Conclusion: The findings of the review suggests that alexithymia is an important construct which can influence various psychosocial aspects of life.
+Conclusion: The findings of the review suggest that alexithymia is an important construct which can influence various psychosocial aspects of life.
 Although some of the variables have been extensively studied, much remains to be unclear.
-Further research will add up value to comprehensively evaluate the impact of alexithymia on psychosocial aspects
+Further research will add up value to comprehensively evaluating the impact of alexithymia on psychosocial aspects.

 Keywords: alexithymia, psychosocial perspective, attachment styles, empathy.